6 Guaranteed Dance Floor Fillers for Millennial and Gen Z Weddings

 2. Sean Kingston – “Fire Burning” (2009)

-Another underrated gem from 2009.That synth intro is pure serotonin for anyone who lived through that era — and the chorus?
-“Somebody call 911 — shawty fire burnin’ on the dance floor!”It’s bright, bouncy, and guaranteed to put a smile on every face.
+It’s bright, bouncy, and catchy.
 This is my go-to track for flipping the switch from warm nostalgia to full party mode.
-It bridges eras perfectly — pop enough for everyone, but upbeat enough for the dancers.I’ve got so many high school memories tied to this track, and the crowd always feels that same nostalgia.
+It bridges eras perfectly — pop enough for everyone, but upbeat enough for the dancers.
+I’ve got so many high school memories tied to this track, and the right crowd will feel the same way.
+Not guaranteed to work for all the grandparents / parents, but perfect for my fellow millennials and zoomers.

 3. Gwen Stefani – “Hollaback Girl” (2004)